 Physical signs of sexual abuse that involves penetration may include

-Other manifestations include a sexually transmitted infection, and pregnancy.
-Within a few days of the abuse, examination of the genitals, anus, and mouth may be normal or may show healed lesions or subtle changes.
+Other manifestations include a sexually transmitted infection or pregnancy.
+Within a few days of the abuse, examination of the genitals, anus, and mouth will likely be normal, but the examiner may find healed lesions or subtle changes.

-Undernutrition, fatigue, poor hygiene, lack of appropriate clothing, and failure to thrive (see Failure to Thrive (FTT)) are common signs of inadequate provision of food, clothing, or shelter.
+Undernutrition, fatigue, poor hygiene, lack of appropriate clothing, and failure to thrive Failure to Thrive (FTT) in Children Failure to thrive in children is weight consistently below the 3rd to 5th percentile for age and sex, progressive decrease in weight to below the 3rd to 5th percentile, or a decrease in 2 major... read more are common signs of inadequate provision of food, clothing, or shelter.
 Stunted growth and death resulting from starvation or exposure to extremes in temperature or weather may occur.
 Neglect that involves inadequate supervision may result in preventable illness or injury.

-Evaluation of injuries and nutritional deficiencies is discussed elsewhere in T he M anual .
+Evaluation of injuries and nutritional deficiencies Overview of Undernutrition Undernutrition is a form of malnutrition.
+(Malnutrition also includes overnutrition.)
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more is discussed elsewhere in THE MANUAL.
 Recognizing maltreatment as the cause can be difficult, and a high index of suspicion must be maintained.
-Because of social biases, abuse is considered less often in children living in a 2-parent household with a median-level income; child abuse can occur regardless of family composition or socioeconomic status.
+Because of social biases, abuse is considered less often in children living in a 2-parent household with an at least median-level income.
+However, child abuse can occur regardless of family composition or socioeconomic status.

 Examination includes observation of interactions between the child and the caregivers whenever possible.
 Documentation of the history and physical examination should be as comprehensive and accurate as possible, including recording of exact quotes from the history and photographs of injuries.